How to onboard new staff to improve their employee engagement levels

 Communicate clearly for a better onboarding experience

 As well as establishing individual responsibilities, it's also a good idea to go over the protocol for workplace communication too.
 Tools like Microsoft Teams and Slack were already seeing widespread use in progressive businesses even prior to COVID, but organisations may implement them in slightly different ways.
-Discrepancies in use across organisations can lead to confusion for new starters, so simply asking you know how to use Teams, right" likely isn't enough of an onboarding check.
-And detract from their digital wellbeing.
+Discrepancies in use across organisations can lead to confusion for new starters, so simply assuming that your new hire knows how to use Teams, isn't enough of an onboarding check.
+And may detract from their digital wellbeing.

 Tell employees what each communication channel is for.
 And remember to invite them to any regular video stand-ups.
 Employees need to know how feedback works within the organisation.
-Hopefully, you've implemented a cycle of frequent, two-way feedback in your company to really get the best employee engagement results.
-Regardless of your approach though, ensure new starters know when they can expect to get, share and partake in workplace feedback.
+Hopefully, you've implemented a cycle of frequent, two-way feedback to help new staff raise concerns or challenges.
+Regardless of your approach though, ensure new starters know when they can expect to get and share workplace feedback.

 On-boarding processes should be inclusive